YuanL12/TDA_Updating_Persistence/README.md

 3. Datasets used in `A Roadmap for the Computation of Persistent Homology': https://github.com/n-otter/PH-roadmap/tree/master/data_sets (Otter, N., Porter, M. A., Tillmann, U., Grindrod, P., and Harrington, H. A. A roadmap for the computation of p ersistent homology.
 EPJ Data Science 6, 1 (2017))

 ## BATS(C++) Introduction
 BATS is a git submodule, which includes C++ implementations of computational topology.
-If you want to develop it or have a deep understand of it, then read this section.
-For an algorithm analysis of reduction algorithm, you can see `demo/cpp/intro.md`.
+Since BATS.py only provides an API with functions defined in C++, if you want to develop it or have a deep understand of it, then read this section.
+For an algorithm analysis of reduction algorithm, you can see [demo/cpp/intro.md](demo/cpp/intro.md).

 ### Matrix (Optional)
-In order to create a matrix, go to `demo/cpp/matrix_demo.cpp` to see the implementation of matrices.
+In order to create a matrix, go to [demo/cpp/matrix_demo.cpp](demo/cpp/matrix_demo.cpp) to see the implementation of matrices.

 ### Persistence homology